 Neighbourhoods in Prague

 If you want to explore Prague’s cultural and historical sites, look for a place in either the Old Town or the Lesser Town.
 These are both beautiful, convenient neighbourhoods for the rookie tourists staying for a couple of nights.
-You’ll be within walking distance of some of a lot of the must-see landmarks in the city, and you almost won’t need to take public transportation.
-If you want a mix of your cultural sightseeing with a bit of shopping and fine dining, Prague’s New Town is the place for you.
+You’ll be within walking distance from many must-see landmarks, and you almost won’t need to take public transportation.
+If you want a mix of cultural sightseeing with a bit of shopping and fine dining, Prague’s New Town is the place for you.
 With an incredibly chic aesthetic, you’ll find a multitude of shops, dining boulevards, and art galleries.